afroradiohead/portfolio/README.md

 ### As a lead
 - Continue to increase our capacity for empathy and compassion - especially during stress and strife - therefore we can accurately solve underlying problems
-- Care about increasing our own communication and listening skills, as to provide those we are guiding a reflection of themselves to assist them in breaking down their complex problems into bite-sized ones for them to resolve with less stress.
+- Care about increasing our own communication and listening skills, as to provide those we are guiding a reflection of themselves to assist them in breaking down their complex problems into bite-sized ones for them to resolve with less confusion.

 # Personal Projects